Tom Anderson Hollow Drop Top Classic

 Naylor Duel 60 w/ 1×12 cab

 This is my favorite amp.
 What I love most about it is it always sounds good regardless of where the knobs are set.
 That may sound silly, but once you get used to something that never sounds bad it’s tough to use another amp.
 In my experience most amps have “sweet spots” that you have to dial in.
 That’s just not the case w/ the Naylors.
 If you haven’t heard or played one you’re missing out.
 I’ll never forget the reaction of the front of house engineer for one of my regular gigs the first time I brought this out.
 I played three quick chords on my strat and the guy freaked out (in a good way).
 His response was something like, “OMG!!!
 This thing has some BALLS!!!!”
+Over a decade later, it has definitely stood the test of time and there’s nothing more I could ask for in an amp.

 Bogner Shiva 6L6 w/ 2×12 cab

 Who doesn’t love Bogner amps?!
-The Shiva is an amazing, simple, no frills, killer 2 channel amp.
+The Shiva is a classic, simple, no frills, killer 2 channel amp.
 It’s crazy loud and has a lot of mid-range punch.
 The Naylor is still my number 1 amp, and while it’s a very “refined” sound, this one is more of a raw beast!
 I used to have an older EL34 combo which was also great.
 I can really appreciate the improved loop, bright switches, and adjustable boost on this model.
 All things equal, I’m not sure which power tubes are my favorite in this amp, but I’ve really been enjoying the 6L6 model.

 Kemper Profiling Amp (w/ power amp + Remote)